Started in 2009/2010. The programme requires a minimum of 240 ECTS (4 years) for a PhD degree.

 Owning, in the scientific or similar area, a master's degree, or legal equivalent, awarded by a Portuguese or foreign higher education institution, legally recognized.

-Holders of an academic, scientific or professional curriculum that is recognized by the Board of the Department of Chemistry Department, as attesting the capacity to accomplish this cycle of studies.
+Hold an undergraduate degree and to a particularly relevant academic or scientific curriculum that is recognized by the NOVA FCT Scientific Council as attesting the capacity to accomplish this cycle of studies.

 The candidates selection is responsibility of the Scientific Committee of the doctoral program by examining the submitted documentation.